mlf-core/mlf-core/src/mlf_core/create/templates/common_all_files/{{cookiecutter.common_all}}/.github/ISSUE_TEMPLATE/general_question.md

 ---
 name: General question
 about: Ask a question about anything related to this project
-title: "Question"
+title: 'Question'
-labels: "question"
+labels: 'question'
-assignees: ""
+assignees: ''

 ---

 **Question**